ArthurMPassos/FriendlyBudget/README.md

 # Friendly Budget
-Web application to manage your monthly expenses.
+Client server application to manage your monthly expenses.